 After booking, you will receive a ticket via email.
 If you do not receive your ticket within 24 hours, please check the spam folder in your email system and, if it is not there, contact us via email at email@example.com.

 Due to restricted places on our Open Days and the sheer volume of students wishing to attend, if after booking a place you are then unable to attend, please do cancel your place using the ‘cancel’ option(s) above, or email the relevant contact above to cancel your place for you.

 - Oxford Admissions website

 - Visiting Oxford and University Open Days website

 - How to get to Oxford (by train, bus, plane, etc.)

 - Directions to the Language Centre

 - Directions to the Examination Schools

-Our annual conference for teachers is run through the Sir Robert Taylor Society, a network of academics at Oxford and Modern Languages Teachers across the UK and beyond.
+Our annual conference for teachers is run through the Sir Robert Taylor Society (named after the founder of our Modern Languages Library, the Taylor Institution), a network of academics at Oxford and Modern Languages Teachers across the UK and beyond.
 You can find out more about it here.
-The 2019 conference will be held at Somerville College, Oxford on Friday 27 and Saturday 28 September and offers a programme of talks related to literature, and an insight into the Oxford admissions process.
-While our main activity is the conference, we also use the SRTS network to disseminate information about other upcoming outreach events and activities.
-If you are a teacher, please get in touch to be added to our mailing list.
+The conference takes place in September and offers a programme of talks related to literature, and an insight into the Oxford admissions process.
+The 2020 conference has been cancelled as a result of the ongoing Covid-19 situation.
+We hope to make some content available online, and to return to our usual format in 2021.